BUGS-NYU/TerminalWorkshop/README.md

 ____________________
 ### 3. wild card regular expressions, >, wc, diff, |

-- [ ] Can you make two new folders, ‘memes’ and ‘comics’, and sort the rest of the images in the ‘sort’ directory appropriately?
+- [ ] Can you make two new folders, 'memes' and 'comics', and sort the rest of the images in the 'sort' directory appropriately?

 	```
 	$ mkdir memes
 	$ mv sort/meme*.jpg memes
 	```

 - [ ] We want to post the first joke from the jokes.txt text file onto our website.
-Can you make a text file with that first joke, call it ‘first_joke.txt’, and save it in the ‘publish’ directory?
+Can you make a text file with that first joke, call it 'first_joke.txt', and save it in the 'publish' directory?

 	```
 	$ head -3 jokes.txt > first_joke.txt
 	$ mv first_joke.txt publish
 	```

-- [ ] Go to the ‘data’ directory and tell me how many amino acids there are, I’m supposed to start learning this for Biochemistry D: yikes!
-Then save the word count information to a file called ‘lengths.txt’, Ana wants to make sure her research data is all there.
+- [ ] Go to the 'data' directory and tell me how many amino acids there are, I'm supposed to start learning this for Biochemistry D: yikes!
+Then save the word count information to a file called 'lengths.txt', Ana wants to make sure her research data is all there.
 She’d like it sorted as well.

 	```
 	$ wc amino-acids.txt